emgrasmeder/tidy-data-crash-course/tidy-data.md

 Just with doing a melt, we're already pretty far along!
 But we still need to:
 1. Reset the index column and give that new column the name `name`
 1. Change the column names for `variable` and `value` to `quarter` and `weight_kg`
-1. Change values like `Weight-Q1` and `Weight-Q2` to `1` and and `2`
+1. Change values like `Weight-Q1` and `Weight-Q2` to `1` and `2`

-(1) and (2) are simple enough, but to do (3) I'll introduce a new method: `replace`.
+(1) and (2) are simple enough, and to do (3) I'll mention about the method: `replace`.

-After a quick internet search, I find that I can chain the `replace` method with options to update a single column using a regular expression, and so my final query for tidying up this table looks like this:
+`replace` is nice because it can work on as many colums as you want, and column by column operations are what's desirable.
+This let's us think about our dataframe using Domain Modeling.
+We can actually start to think of **column names as domain object names**.
+But in order to get this column to be our well-behaved domain model, we need to change it from a string like "Weight-Q1" to an integer like `1`.
+A `quarter` is a decent domain object, right?
+Everyone will know it should be an integer between 1 and 4.
+We can use the replace method to change all the values in the `quarter` column which match the regular expression "Weight-Q" with the empty string "". ,     a single column using a regular expression, and so my final query for tidying up this table looks like this:
 ```python
 new_df = df\
     .melt(id_vars=["Age","Height"], ignore_index=False)\